 Low Temperature Gaskets and Low Temp Cushion Pads

-Stockwell Elastomerics manufactures custom low /custom-gasket-manufacturing/ gaskets and cushioning pads from various gasket materials to customer specification.
+Stockwell Elastomerics manufactures custom low temp gaskets and cushioning pads from various gasket materials to customer specification.

 Elastomeric gaskets and cushioning pads can be relatively sensitive to low temperatures.
 Temperatures listed on material datasheets don’t always translate into functional temperatures in an application.
 Low temperature testing for elastomeric gasket materials is usually limited to brittleness or cracking test.
 Expanded rubber products such as sponges and foams are usually tested under ASTM D 1056, solid elastomers are often tested under ASTM D 2137 (brittleness test).